SuperOfficeDocs/superoffice-docs/docs/api/reference/restful/rest/CRMScript/v1CRMScriptEntity_ExecuteScriptAsEvent.md

 | SO-TimeZone | Specify the timezone code that you would like date/time responses converted to. |
 | SO-AppToken | The application token that identifies the partner app.
 Used when calling Online WebAPI from a server. |

 ## Request Body: eventData

-The EventData instance sent to the CRMScript with input values
+The EventData instance sent to the crmscript with input values

 | Property Name | Type |  Description |
 |----------------|------|--------------|